Stay up to date on reports of suspicious or fraudulent activity involving banking consumers or products

 Visit the FDIC: Consumer Alerts Page for more information.

-March 5, 2014 – We have recently been alerted that phone calls and emails are being received that appear to be fraudulent.
+March 5, 2014 – We have recently been alerted that phone calls, emails and text messages are being received that appear to be fraudulent.
 The caller is asked to provide their debit card number, PIN, account number and sometimes other sensitive information.
 North Brookfield Savings Bank will NEVER contact you requesting sensitive information.
-Never give out your personal or financial information in response to an unsolicited phone call, fax, or email, no matter how official it may seem.
+Never give out your personal or financial information in response to an unsolicited phone call, fax, text message or email, no matter how official it may seem.

 If you are ever asked to give personal information of any nature or have received suspicious inquiries, please notify us right away at 866-711-6272.

 ATTENTION DEBIT CARD CUSTOMERS

 We’ve recently received notification a merchant breach has occurred and your debit card may have been compromised.

 We are working diligently to safeguard your account.
 However, we recommend you monitor your accounts closely for 12 – 24 months.
 You can monitor your accounts through our Online Banking Service, eStatements, and monthly account statements.
 If you notice any suspicious or fraudulent activity please notify us at 508-867-7442 immediately.